sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 Each `AggregateTarget` will store in the `installation_cache` file:
 - Checksum of build settings.

 ___Note on storing the list of files__: There are a couple ways we could go about storing the set of files: create a unique checksum from the list of files, or directly store them as an array.
 Storing the list of files as an array seems better since it allows us to output the files causing a project to be regenerated to be used by the `--verbose` flag and local testing.
 In addition, we will be comparing `TargetCacheKey` objects constructed from a `PodTarget` object against the equivalent target parsed from the cache; thus, we will already have to perform a linear operation to compute the checksum from the list of files on the `PodTarget` object to compare against the cached checksum.
-For these reasons, storing the set of files as an array seems to be the better option with only one extra iteration incurred for performance._
+For these reasons, storing the set of files as an array seems to be the better option without a performance hit._

 The `TargetCacheKey` public interface will be: